Estimated reading time: 7 minutes

 - 1/4 teaspoon of vanilla bean paste or a teaspoon of pure vanilla extract

-- In a large bowl add the flour, brown sugar, baking powder, baking soda, salt, and all the spices then mix.
-Add in the cold butter and cut it with a pastry blender or with two knives until it looks like coarse crumbs.
+- Add the cold butter and cut it with a pastry blender or two knives until it looks like coarse crumbs.

 - Add the wet into the dry and mix just until combined.
 Do not over-mix